A fresh, green and delicious Fennel Fronds Pesto to make you feel like a domestic goddess -- or a domestic god.

 - 2 cloves garlic (crushed and chopped)

-- 1/2 to 1 tsp ground black pepper
+- ½ to 1 teaspoon ground black pepper

-- 1/4 cup unsalted pumpkin seeds (you can use salted, but dial down the added salt in that case)
+- ¼ cup unsalted pumpkin seeds (you can use salted, but dial down the added salt in that case.
+You can also use nuts like walnuts, pecans, cashews or pine nuts)

 - Salt to taste